Vulnerability Management

 What would you do?

-It should be fairly clear that our notification selection and collection were not the most efficient way to target a single vulnerability.
+It’s clear that our notification selection and collection process wasn’t the most efficient way to target a single vulnerability.

-Before the next module, it would be great if you could think about how you would format your notifications and collections.
-Would they be based on labels or groups?
-Would you ensure that emails are in the Kubernetes and OpenShift deployment labels so that groups are easy to contact?
+Before the next module, think about how you’d organize your notifications and collections.
+Would you use labels or groups?
+Would you make sure emails are included in the Kubernetes and OpenShift deployment labels to easily reach the right groups?

-• What schedule would have the most impact when communicating with stakeholders?
+• What schedule would have the greatest impact when communicating with stakeholders?

 Summary